Zamiell/isaac-achievement-randomizer/docs/about.md

 #### Mega Mush + Lucky Pennies

 Lucky Pennies are automatically converted to normal pennies while the Mega Mush effect is active.

+### Victory Lap Prevention

+Victory Laps are banned for the same reason that R Key is.
+As a quality of life fix, the Victory Lap popup will no longer appear after defeating The Lamb.

 <br>